shiro/icon-glue/README.md

 # Icon Glue

-Keep custom icons on windows, even after software updates (I'm looking at you Ad*be).
+Keep custom icons on Windows, even after software updates (I'm looking at you Ad*be).

-# Usage
+## Usage

+This script is best configured to run automatically on logon.

+It can override icons of shortcuts located in the start menu and associate icons with specific file types and set the default application responsible to open the filetype.

-Simply run whenever your icons have been reverted.
+Simply run again whenever your icons have been reverted.

-All icons will be set according to the manifest.
+### Shortcut icons

+To override shortcut icons in the `start menu` (or any other folder) recursively simply edit the `shortcuts` property of `config.json` to you liking.

+### Filetypes

+To associate a filetype (by extension) with an icon and default applicatoin simply edit the `filetypes` property of `config.json` to you liking.

-# Install
+## Install

-- Put folder anywhere
-- Edit icon folder path in `glue.sh`
-- Copy `icon_manifest.csv.example` to `icon_manifest.csv`
+- Clone this repo
-- Edit `icon_manifest.csv` to match your icons
+- Edit `config.json` to match your icons